Divide-By-0/blog/content/posts/we.md

   - /witnessencryption
 ---

 Thanks to Sora Suegami, Vivek Bhupatiraju, Gavin Uberti, Yi Sun, Jonathan Wang, Flynn, and Florent for thoughts on witness encryption.
-Updated as of 11/9/2023.
+Originally written in Q4 2022.

 Witness encryption is a pretty underrated idea in cryptography that hasn't been extensively explored or applied (especially in blockchain) yet.
 Here are some "gradients" of witness encryption:
 - Witness ecnryption over NP.
 This has been proposed many times, but each paper introduces a novel mathematical theorem/assumption along with it (which is super sketchy since no one knows it this is sound) or has been broken, more information below.